 As an annual vegetable plant, your green beans will enjoy a single growing season and then die over the winter.
 There's no way to revive them or save them for next year.
 You can, however, grow a winter crop of green beans indoors if you like.

 To do so, sow your green bean seeds in a 15-inch or larger pot.
 Stand a trellis in the pot or secure it next to your container.
 Place the container in a warm, bright area of your home where it will receive plenty of direct sunlight.
 If need be, you can supplement poor indoor lighting with artificial grow lamps.

 When the beans are ready, pluck them from the plant and enjoy them as you normally would.
 Keep in mind that once your plant's harvest period is over, it will die back even indoors.
 If you want another round of indoor beans, remove the spent plant from your container and plant another.

 Beans are ready for harvest in about 55 to 60 days, and harvest them you must.
 If you allow mature bean pods to stay on the plant, the beans will bulge and become tough.
 They may also signal to the plant that it's time to focus on seed production rather than flower production, greatly decreasing your yield.

 Harvest your beans at least every other day, preferably picking in the morning when there is more sugar in the bean pods.
 Look for smooth pods that are 4 to 6 inches long.
 Pole beans can keep producing for six to eight weeks, so make a plan.
-You'll likely need to freeze, pickle, can or give away some of your beans since you'll likely harvest way more veggies than you can eat in a season.
+You'll likely need to freeze, pickle, can or give away some of your beans since you may harvest way more veggies than you can eat in a season.

 Common Pests and Other Problems for Green Beans